celo-org/celo-monorepo/flakey-test-tracking/README.md

 ## How It Works

 Flake Tracker integrates with Mocha and Jest to retry failed tests a configurable number of times.
 When tests pass on a retry, they are identified as flakey.
-Using the GitHub API, we automatically create new issues for flakey tests.
+Using the GitHub API, we automatically create new issues when flakey tests are found on `master` (i.e. only once they're merged).
 Optionally, FlakeTracker can skip known flakey tests by fetching the list of flakey test issues from GitHub before each test suite.
 FlakeTracker authenticates with the GitHub API as a GitHub App, which allows it to provide rich feedback on PRs via GitHub Checks.

 ## Configuration